anzbert/m4l_tools/README.md

 # M4L Tools

-A collection of simple but useful Max for Live tools.
+A collection of simple but useful tools for Ableton's Max for Live.

 ## Pitch to PC